Apodini/ApodiniAnalystPresenter/README.md

 ```

 ## Contributing
 Contributions to this project are welcome.
-Please make sure to read the [contribution guidelines](https://github.com/Apodini/.github/blob/release/CONTRIBUTING.md) first.
+Please make sure to read the [contribution guidelines](https://github.com/Apodini/.github/blob/main/CONTRIBUTING.md) and the [contributor covenant code of conduct](https://github.com/Apodini/.github/blob/main/CODE_OF_CONDUCT.md) first.

 ## License
 This project is licensed under the MIT License.
-See [License](https://github.com/Apodini/ApodiniAnalystPresenter/blob/release/LICENSE) for more information.
+See [License](https://github.com/Apodini/ApodiniAnalystPresenter/blob/develop/LICENSE) for more information.